Te Puke Wastewater Treatment Plant

 A range of options were considered, including upgrading the existing treatment plant.
 After assessing long-term costs, resilience, environmental performance, and compliance requirements, Council determined that building a new facility offered the best overall outcome for the community.

-Now that the contract has been awarded, work will begin in late December 2025/early January 2026.
+Work began in January 2026.
 The new facility is expected to be operational in early 2028, following commissioning.

 Have pātai (questions)?